Clippesby

-Clippesby is a village and former civil parish, now in the parish of in Fleggburgh, in the English county of Norfolk.
+Clippesby is a village and former civil parish, now in the parish of in Fleggburgh, in the Great Yarmouth district, in the English county of Norfolk.

 Clippesby is located 7 mi south-east of Great Yarmouth and 13 mi east of Norwich.

 The village consists largely of a few rows of small cottages and houses with four buildings of historical relevance, the Church of St. Peter's, the Rectory, the Old Hall (now Old Hall Farm) and Clippesby Hall (formerly Clippesby House).

 History

 Clippesby's name is of Viking origin and derives from the Old Norse for Klyppr's or Klippr's village.

 The settlement was bordered by the saltwater lagoon that existed before the sandspit where Great Yarmouth now stands formed to block the entrance to the North Sea.
 Subsequent drainage by windpumps created rich agricultural land upon which the settlement was largely dependent until recent years.

 In the Domesday Book, Clippesby is recorded as a settlement of 25 households in the hundred of West Flegg.
 In 1086, the village was divided between the estates of King William I, Roger Bigot, Bishop William of Thetford and St. Benet's Abbey.